zsotyooo/oryx/README.md

 - to enrich your webpack configuration
 - to programmatically execute webpack (with a nicer terminal output)

-The following example shows a basic sable integration with `webpack`:
+The following example shows a basic sable integration with `webpack`.

 #### webpack.config.js
-Use sable to find Spryker Yves core entry points and add them to your public folder.
+Use sable to find Spryker Yves core entry points and add them to your configuration.
-The following `sableFindSettings` constant defines where to search for them (roots), what pattern to adopt to find them (patterns), a description to log in the terminal (description) and how to name the entry points (key()).
+The following `entrySettings` constant defines where to search for them (`dirs`), which patterns to adopt to spot them (`patterns`), the description to log in the terminal (`description`) and how to name the entry points (`defineName(path)`).

-You can now decide to ask sable to look for your entry points (by changing the settings) or add them directly as you always did with webpack (like shown in the example).
+You can now decide to ask sable to look for your own entry points (by changing the settings) or add them directly as you always did with webpack (like shown in the example).

 ```js